openconfig/attestz/README.md

 | 8-15 | Defined for use by the Static OS |
 | 16 | Debug |
 | 23 | Application Support |

+### Conceptual Flow for *Offline* PCR Precomputation

+The idea is that before devices are even shipped to a switch owner, switch vendors give switch owners (through an API endpoint) final expected PCR values for those PCRs that are the same across all devices for a given product model and bootloader/OS version (PCRs that do not change between reboots and are not device-specific).
+Such PCR values can include measurements of BIOS image, bootloader image, OS image, security boot policy, etc. A switch owner would simply ingest these values and persist them in an internal DB, so that later when AttestZ service actually performs attestation, it can just compare final expected PCRs to the actual PCRs reported by the device, instead of recomputing these PCRs from the boot log for every attestation.

 ### TPM 2.0 Attestation Workflow Steps